 Isaac is an 8-year-old boy in Year 3 with a diagnosis of autism spectrum disorder (ASD).
 He attends a metropolitan primary school.
 Isaac’s teachers report that his sensory needs have the greatest impact on his ability to access and participate in his education.
 Isaac's strengths lie in the Mathematics and IT areas.

 Isaac is an NDIS participant and accesses an occupational therapist (OT), support teacher and social worker.
 The OT support is delivered both at home and for two hours per week at school, following Principal approval for the use of school space as part of a formal application process.
 The OT provides regular feedback to Isaac’s teacher and the learning support teacher regarding strategies that the school can adopt to support his learning.
 The teacher and social worker liaise closely with Isaac's family to monitor how things are at home to support his participation and school attendance.

 Isaac has a behaviour support plan and safety plan in place.
 The behaviour support plan sets targets for positive behaviour and these are regularly monitored and reviewed.
-The plans stipulate that he is required to be individually supervised at all times, to mitigate risks to himself and others.
-The school has assigned Isaac a full-time teacher assistant who is directed by his teacher to support him to regulate his behaviour using positive behaviour support approaches and encouraging Isaac to develop his self-regulation when behaviours of concern escalate.
+The plans stipulate that he is required to be closely monitored at most times, to mitigate risks to himself and others.
+The school has assigned Isaac a teacher assistant who is directed by his teacher to support him to regulate his behaviour using positive behaviour support approaches and encouraging Isaac to develop his self-regulation when behaviours of concern escalate.

 Isaac participates in outside activities including an individualised physical education program with two other students, facilitated by the learning support teacher.
 His sensory program, which is developed by a visiting behavioural learning consultant and facilitated by the learning support teacher, includes weekly activities in a therapy room and a music room.